-Need a cute but easy idea for a fall birthday party?
+Need a cute but easy idea for your kid's fall birthday party?
 Skip Pinterest, save your sanity, and use these ideas for planning the perfect fall harvest birthday bash.

 A party starts with invitations, so try making your own Fall Leaves Birthday Party Invitations.
 Need an easier solution?
 Buy pre-printed invitations decorated with apples, pumpkins or fall leaves at the party store, or go the paperless route and create your own fall-themed Evite.

 Small bales of hay, garlands of autumn leaves, pumpkins, gourds, apples, and Indian corn are all inexpensive, seasonal decorations that can be used indoors or out.